7 Luxury London Hotels with Exceptional Dining Experiences

 • Reserve: 10 weeks in advance (hotel guests priority)

-Chez Roux Michel Roux Jr Langham London one Michelin star French heritage
+Chez Roux by Michel Roux Jr at Langham Hotel London one Michelin star French restaurant

 Michel Roux Jr.: Culinary Legacy Continues at One Michelin Star

-When La Gavroche closed in 2023, food lovers mourned.
+When La Gavroche closed in 2023, London mourned.
 Chez Roux at The Langham opened in 2024, continuing the legendary Roux family heritage.
 Michel Roux Jr.’s classical French cuisine is more relaxed than La Gavroche yet equally refined.
-Food lovers appreciate how the menu fuses classical techniques with modern presentation.
+The menu fuses classical techniques with modern presentation.
 The famous Roux soufflé remains, but alongside dishes shaped by decades of experience.

 Complete Culinary Experience: Chez Roux + Artesian Bar + Palm Court

-Food lovers can enjoy The Langham’s complete fine dining ecosystem.
+The Langham offers a complete fine dining ecosystem.
 Begin with cocktails at award-winning Artesian bar.
 Dine at Chez Roux.
 Experience Palm Court’s legendary afternoon tea (served since 1865 with live piano).
-This combination creates the most complete culinary hotel experience for food lovers.
+This combination creates the most comprehensive culinary hotel experience in London.

 • Chez Roux tasting menu: £135-165